Afghan-American Chamber of Commerce (AACC)

 Through its business advocacy, the Chamber is seeking a balance between regulation and revenue.
 As a vehicle for promoting trade and investment, it is opening new markets for Afghan products, matching potential buyers with potential sellers, and advancing the investment narrative of the nation.
 From access to networks of global partners, the Chamber is acquiring valuable market information and international lobbying services on behalf of the Afghan business community.

 Association of Chartered Certified Accountants (ACCA)

 Founded in 1904, the Association of Chartered Certified Accountants (ACCA) is the global professional accounting body offering the Chartered Certified Accountant qualification (ACCA or FCCA).
 As at June 2015, ACCA had 178,000 members and 455,000 students in 180 countries.
-ACCA’s headquarters are in London with principal administrative office in Glasgow.
-ACCA works through a network of 91 offices and centres and more than 8,500 Approved Employers worldwide, who provide employee development.The syllabus comprises 14 examinations, although some exemptions are available.
+ACCA’s headquarters are in London with a principal administrative office in Glasgow.
+ACCA works through a network of 91 offices and centres, and more than 8,500 Approved Employers worldwide, who provide employee development.The syllabus comprises 14 examinations, although some exemptions are available.
 The qualification is structured in two parts.
 The Fundamentals level consists of 9 examinations: F1 Accountant in Business, F2 Management Accounting, F3 Financial Accounting, F4 Corporate and Business Law, F5 Performance Management, F6 Taxation, F7 Financial Reporting, F8 Audit and Assurance, and F9 Financial Management.

 The ACCA full Professional qualification is regarded as the equivalent of a taught UK master’s degree by the UK Border Agency and Department of Education.